ptarmiganlabs/ctrl-q/README.md

 ```

-The format of the created Excel file is almost identical as the one used when importing apps from QVF files, described [here](#source-file-columns-for-app-import-definitions).
+The format of the created Excel file is almost identical to the one used when importing apps from QVF files, described [here](#source-file-columns-for-app-import-definitions).
 The only difference is that the app export format includes an "App id" column, which is not required when importing apps.
 App import will however work just fine if there is an "App id" column present, it just won't be used for anything.